SDGGiesbrecht/SDGInterface/README.md

 ## Features

+- API unification accross platforms.

 (For a list of related projects, see [here](Documentation/🇨🇦EN%20Related%20Projects.md).) <!--Skip in Jazzy-->

 ## Importing

-SDGInterface provides a library for use with the [Swift Package Manager](https://swift.org/package-manager/).
+SDGInterface provides libraries for use with the [Swift Package Manager](https://swift.org/package-manager/).

-Simply add SDGInterface as a dependency in `Package.swift`:
+Simply add SDGInterface as a dependency in `Package.swift` and specify which of the libraries to use:

 ```swift
 let package = Package(